aildnont/HIFIS-model/README.md

       previous times, enabling the user to compare the change in predictions and explanations for particular clients over time.

+### Exclusion of sensitive features
+Depending on your organization's circumstances, you may wish to exclude specific HIFIS features that you consider sensitive due to legal, ethical or social reasons.
+A simply way to ensure that a feature does not cause bias in the model is to avoid including it as a feature of the model.
+This project supports the exclusion of specific features by dropping them at the start of data preprocessing.
+See the below steps for details on how to accomplish this:
+1. Having completed steps 1-3 in [Getting Started](#getting-started),
+   open the raw HIFIS data (i.e. _"HIFIS_Clients.csv"_), which should be within the _data/raw/_ folder.
+2. Features that the model will be trained on correspond to the column names of this file.
+Decide which features you wish to exclude from model training.
+Take note of these column names.
+3. Open [config.yml](config.yml) for editing.
+Add the column names that you decided on during step 2 to the list of features detailed in the _FEATURES_TO_DROP_FIRST_ field of the _DATA_ section of [config.yml](config.yml) (for more info see [Project Config](#data)).

 ### Client Clustering Experiment (Using K-Prototypes)
 We were interested in investigating whether HIFIS client data could be clustered.
 Since HIFIS consists of numerical and categorical data and in